 In Afghanistan, maternal and infant mortality rates are among the highest in the world.
 Many deaths could be prevented, but most families are still without access to basic healthcare, especially those living in rural areas.
-Midwifery training is key to improving women's access to the healthcare they need, and to improving maternal and infant health outcomes.
-AfD's Midwifery Program aims to train midwives so that they are capable of handling complex cases in rural areas.
+Midwifery training is key to improving women's access to the healthcare they need, and to improving maternal and infant's health.
+AfD's Midwifery Program aims at equipping midwives with the necessary skills to reduce maternal and infant mortality.

 Our Facebook page